Chiang Mai Sightseeing: Top 10 Attractions

 If you need to cross the town during the night markets, think about alternative routes to avoid the shoppers.
 So this part of Chiang Mai’s must-see top 10 is essential to know about even if you hate night markets!

 Three night markets lead in popularity.
 Chiang Mai Night Bazaar on Changklan Road is open every day of the week, and will offer you tons of souvenir choices!
 Saturday Night Street Market on Wua Lai Road (also known as Wualai Market) is another excellent place to find gifts.
 Sunday Night Market (Sunday Walking Street) centers around Rachadamnoen Road, with many street foods and endless shopping options.
+For a more western-style experience, visit these Nimman night markets.

 Whether you are looking for a late-night meal or some street entertainment, whether you need to buy the special carved soap or those must-have elephant pants, visiting the night markets is one of the unskippable Chiang Mai’s attractions at night!